 How to take part

 Your application must be pre-approved by us prior to installing any measure(s).
 To be considered for the program, complete the following steps:

 - Submit your completed documents:

 - Solar Energy Program Application (PDF, 244 KB);

 - Distributed Resource Interconnection Request (PDF, 80 KB);

-- loan form available from an approved contractor;
+- loan application available from an approved contractor;

-- if you want to become an approved contractor, contact us.
+- learn how to become an approved contractor.

 - Technical data sheets for all equipment showing catalogue performance data and efficiency rating certification.

 - We will pre-approve your application.